-Discrepancies between the models become more apparent here, as the transients differ much more discernably from one another than the final steady states.
-Model A performs noticeably better than model B in reproducing the transient behaviour.
+transient behavior.
 The difference between the solutions lies mostly in the time taken for the grounding line to retreat across the shallow sill.
-This takes somewhat longer (~ 1 ka) in the full model than in model A, which in turn retreats considerably more slowly than model B (~ 4 ka).
+This takes somewhat longer (\sim 1 ka) in the full model than in model A, which in turn retreats considerably more slowly than model B (\sim 4 ka).
 Once the rapid retreat across the overdeepening has begun, corresponding to the steep part of the $x_g(t)$ curve, all three models behave similarly.

-Some of these discrepancies probably arise because the initial configuration of the ice sheet lies close to a bifurcation.
-This bifurcation is the 'tipping point' at which the steady grounding line on the continental shelf disappears as \bar{A} is increased (see also panel a of figure 9).
-Close to this bifurcation, slight differences in initial conditions due to changes in the discretization could become amplified, and this probably results in at least part of the observed discrepancies.

-However, it is clear that model A reproduces the dynamic full model results better than model B. As we have seen above, the approximations made in obtaining model B from the steady state version of model A introdues only minor errors (see the derivation of equation (23)).
+- [57] Some of these discrepancies probably arise because the initial configuration of the ice sheet lies close to a bifurcation.
+This bifurcation is the "tipping point" at which the steady grounding line on the continental shelf disappears as \bar{A} is increased (see section 3.4).
+Close to this bifurcation, slight differences in initial conditions due to changes in the discretization could become amplified, and this probably results in at least part of the observed discrepancies. - [58] However, it is clear that model A reproduces the dynamic full model results better than model B. As we have seen above, the approximations made in obtaining model B from the steady state version of model A introduces only minor errors (see the derivation of equation (23)).
 This is clearly not the case in dynamic calculations, and can be attributed to the time derivative term dx_g/dt in (14).
-This term only affects model A results in the dynamic case, and has no equivalent in model B. Formal error estimates given in Schoof [2007, section 3.3, equation (3.37)] confirm this, showing that the time derivative term is a lower-order correction to (16) than the other terms retained in (14).

-To some extent, the discrepancies between model A, model B and full model results may also be due to numerical errors in the finite difference schemes.
-Panels b-d of figure 7 shows numerical solutions computed with high grid resolutions and grid refinement near the boundary alongside results for coarser grids.
-Changing the grid spacing has a discernable effect on the computed transient behaviour, which is indicative of numerical errors.
+This term only affects model A results in the dynamic case, and has no equivalent in model B. Formal error estimates given by Schoof [2007, section 3.3, equation (3.37)] confirm this, showing that the time derivative term is a lower-order correction to (16) than the other terms retained in (14). - [59] To some extent, the discrepancies between model A, model B and full model results may also be due to numerical errors in the finite difference schemes.
+Figures 7b-7d shows numerical solutions computed with high grid resolutions and grid refinement near the boundary alongside results for coarser grids.
+Changing the grid spacing has a discernable effect on the computed transient behavior, which is indicative of numerical errors.
 As indicated, these errors may however be exacerbated by the initial proximity to a bifurcation.

-Interestingly, the calculated final steady states in figure 7 do not depend significantly on grid spacing, merely the transients do.
+[60] Interestingly, the calculated final steady states in Figure 7 do not depend significantly on grid spacing, merely the transients do.
 This is also true of the entire ice sheet profiles, not just the grounding line positions plotted here.
 The computed transients are also much more robust to changes in time steps than to changes in grid spacing, although we have not plotted these calculations here.
 These results suggest a need for significant grid refinement in dynamical calculations.

 3.4.
-Steady profiles: stability, parameter dependence and hysteresis
+Steady Profiles: Stability, Parameter Dependence, and Hysteresis

-The results in figures 3 and 4 have already indicated the possibility of multiple steady states, and hence of hysteresis under parameter forcings.
-The existence of multiple steady states can be visualized easily using the boundary layer results, as is shown in figure 6: here, the curves $q_B(x)$ (or $q_A(x)$) and ax intersect more than once, and predict the two steady states shown in figure 4 for $\bar{A} =$ $1.37 \times 10^{-25} \text{ s}^{-1} \text{ Pa}^{-3}$.
+- [61] The results in Figures 3 and 4 have already indicated the possibility of multiple steady states, and hence of hysteresis under parameter forcings.
+The existence of multiple steady states can be visualized easily using the boundary layer results, as is shown in Figure 5: here, the curves $q_B(x)$ (or $q_A(x)$) and ax intersect more than once, and predict the two steady states shown in Figure 4 for $\overline{A} = 1.37 \times 10^{-25} \text{ s}^{-1} \text{ Pa}^{-3}$. - [62] Importantly, there is also a third point of intersection in Figure 5a, corresponding to a steady profile with its grounding line position on the reverse slope of the over-deepening, as shown as a dash-dotted outline in Figure 5b.
+This steady profile is not reproduced in Figure 4.
+The arrows in Figure 5 serve as a simple explanation: if the grounding line is moved slightly to the right of the steady